INL/BlackLab/core/src/site/markdown/getting-started.md

 First you need to get the BlackLab library.
 The simplest way is to let Maven download it automatically from the Central Repository, but you can also download a prebuilt binary, and it's trivial to build it yourself.

 <blockquote>
 <b>Note to MacOS users</b>: Dirk Roorda at DANS wrote a detailed guide for installing and indexing data on MacOS.
 It's available <a href='https://github.com/Dans-labs/clariah-gm/blob/master/blacklab/install.md'>here</a>.
+It's also archived <a href="install-macos.html">here</a>.
 </blockquote>

 <a id="getting-blacklab"></a>